 George Hackenschmidt found it increasingly difficult to grip Frank Gotch from the start and even more as the match progressed.
 He was taken aback by Gotch’s roughhouse methods when he avoided attempts of him poking his eyes out and using open hand slaps to keep him at bay.

 Gotch’s strategy consisted of keeping the Russian Bear at a safe distance while also tiring him out.
 If this meant giving him a blow or two to frustrate him, so be it.
 Speed and defense were Gotch’s game, even if it wasn’t pretty to watch.

 For two hours, both men remained on foot.
-Hackenschmidt, who was used to much shorter bouts (think Brock Lesnar), began to fatigue quickly as Gotch continued to thwart any advance.
-And because of his ailing knee, he feared falling prey to any attack on his legs, and especially Gotch’s dangerous toehold, which some called a "torture hold."
+Hackenschmidt, who was used to much shorter bouts (think Brock Lesnar), began to fatigue quickly as Gotch thwarted any advance.
+And because of his ailing knee, he feared falling prey to any attack on his legs, especially Gotch’s dangerous toehold, which some called a "torture hold."